Five Dock: Five Dock Park and Oval

 Five Dock Park was the first park in the borough with 28 acres of land being purchased from the government in 1883 for 5000 pounds.
 It is listed on the NSW Heritage Office State Heritage Register and centres around The Five Dock War Memorial.
 The plaque at the memorial says that the foundation stone was laid in 1923.
 The memorial was renovated and rededicated in 1987.
 The park also contains a number of recreational facilities, including a large skate boarding area, a bowling club, tennis courts, an oval (used for junior rugby league matches and cricket), childcare facilities and an off-leash area for dogs.
 Originally constructed in 1979, the park's skate boarding and bmx area was extremely popular during the 1980s but gradually fell into disrepair.
 An article published in the Village Voice in 2002 said the National Skateboarders' Association had nominated Five Dock skate park as one of the three worst in NSW because it was in such a poor condition, with a subsequent article discussing calls for its upgrade.
 The new skatepark opened in 2007 was built next to the 'old bowl' and was designed by Mick Mulhall..

 Transport

-The major regional roads that run through or adjoin Five Dock include Parramatta Road, Lyons Road, Queens Road, Great North Road and the City West Link.
+The major roads that run through or adjoin Five Dock include Great North Road, Parramatta Road, Lyons Road, Queens Road, and Ramsay Road.

+Five Dock is approximately a 40-minute commute to the CBD via public transport, on either routes 437, 438X or 502.

-Five Dock is connected to the city centre and surrounding suburbs by Busways and Transit Systems operated bus routes.
+Five Dock is connected to the city and surrounding suburbs by Transit Systems-operated bus routes.

-Croydon station was originally named Five Dock station when it opened in 1875.
-The name was changed to Croydon soon afterwards.
+As of 2020, bus routes that run through or begin/terminate include: